selsamman/amorphic-docs/_posts/2014-01-01-intro-setup-1.md

         }
     }

+Mixins deal with circular references in a single file but what if you have circular references across files?

+Amorphic provides a solution in the form of a two-pass processing of template files:

+  * **Pass 1** your export property function (expected to be the same name as the file it is in) is executed and template definitions are returned and accumulated
-Mixins deal with circular references in a single file but what if you have circular references across files.
-Amorphic provides a solution in the form of a two-pass processing of the object model.
-The first pass starts with your controller and then processes all of your templates by calling the function exported with the same name as the file being included.  (e.g. module.export.controller).
-After that it looks for exports with the same name but with _mixin (e.g. module.export.controller_mixin) and calls that function.
-The mixin function is passed in an object with a property for each export that contains a further property for each template.
+  * **Pass 2** If there exists an xxx_mixin export that correspondes to one of the files it is called.
+In that function you can mixin properties but you cannot define new templates.
+The mixin exported function is passed in an object with a property for each export that contains a further property for each template.
 This allows you to reference any templates defined in the first pass.
-H

     // foo.js
     module.exports.foo = function (objectTemplate, getTemplate)